KingAkeem/image-api/README.md

-# prod-daily
+# image-api
-This app is meant to provide functions that help improve daily productivity.
+This API is used to scan images and JSON objects containing relevant information from said image.